 One of the most popular trips outside of Skopje is a visit to Matka Canyon.
 There are plenty of tours available that will take you there, or combine the trip will the Millennium Cross (see below) but we discovered that catching the public bus to Matka Canyon does the job and only costs 150MKD (about $3.75 AUD) for the return trip.

-From searching on the internet we found that bus number 60 goes to Matka Canyon.
-It leaves from the main bus station and makes it’s way down Bulevar Partizanski Odredi.
+From searching on the internet we found that bus number 60 goes from Skopje to Matka Canyon.
+It leaves from the Skopje bus station and makes it’s way down Bulevar Partizanski Odredi.
 It is possible to get on at other stops along the way if you are staying along the route (we did this!)

 Information I found suggests that the times the bus leaves the main station are: